bucket-sailor/bucketeer/README.md

 ## Features

-* Intuitive Web based UI.
+* Easy to use Web UI.
-* Run locally or in a container.
+* Run locally or as a container.
 * Upload/download files (without size limits).
 * Large directory support.